MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/with-exchange-on-premises.md

 5. In **Assign licenses**, select Skype for Business (Plan 2) or Skype for Business (Plan 3), depending on your licensing and Enterprise Voice requirements.
 You'll have to use a Plan 3 license if you want to use Enterprise Voice on your Microsoft Teams Rooms.
 6. Click **Save**.

-For validation, you should be able to use any Skype for Business client to log in to this account.
+For validation, you should be able to use any client to log in to this account.

 ## See also